NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

         InternalEntry internalEntries[parHeader.numEntries + 1];

         /*iterate through all the entries of parBlk and copy them to the array internalEntries.
-         Also insert an InternalEntry entry with attrVal as newAttrVal, lChild as leftBlkNum, and rChild as newRightBlkNum at an appropriate position in the internalEntries array. */
+         Also insert an InternalEntry entry with attrVal as newAttrVal, lChild as leftBlkNum, and rChild as newRightBlkNum at an appropriate position in the internalEntries array.
+         Update the lChild of the internalEntry at the next position in the internalEntries array to rightBlkNum*/

         if (parHeader.numEntries != MAX_KEYS_INTERNAL) {
             // (parBlk has not reached max limit)